-NMRN was not able to reopen HMS Caroline since the COVID closure in March 2020 and therefore holds no data for this period and NMRN is currently unsure when it will reopen.
-She reopens formally in April 2023 with 'sneaky peak' weekends in March 2023.
+NMRN has not been able to reopen HMS Caroline since the COVID closure in March 2020 and therefore holds no data for this period and NMRN is currently unsure when it will reopen.

 Pre-COVID HMSC had a larger percent of WUP tickets compared to Web purchases (32%).
-NMRN research with BDRC segmented the audience into six groups as outlined above.
+NMRN research with BDRC segmented the audience into six groups as outlined below.